ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 * Developers new to Health IT
 * Developers new to Open Source
-* Developers new to
+* Developers new to Software Development in General

 The outcomes we wanted people to come away with were:

 * Understand how to become a member of the OpenMRS community
-* Feel confident to write a basic add-on module
+* Be able to get the OpenMRS environment set up
-*
+* Feel confident doing development on OpenMRS modules

 Tuesday
 -------